TureganoJose/ARCproject/README.md

 ## 4. Collecting data and labelling
 All pictures and videos were taken different times of the day with different light conditions at University Parks in Oxford.

 ![University Parks, Oxford](Pictures/Uni_parks.png)

 The raw pictures were taken at 1024x768.
 Due to limitations with SD writing speeds, only 11 pictures are taken per second.
 The camera was placed in different places, mostly looking forward at different heights.
-Labelme (https://github.com/wkentaro/labelme/blob/master/README.md) was used to label the pictures manually.
+Labelme (https://github.com/wkentaro/labelme/blob/master/README.md) was used to label around 200 pictures manually.

 ## 5. Training models
 Two different approaches:
 1. Dave-2 end-to-end driving.
 Everytime a picture was taken, the steering angle applied was logged.
 Then images (+ augmentation) was fed into the network along with the steering angles.
 The network then replicates the driving.
-Although impressive there is nothing innovative here, it's been done by many people See architecture below, it contains 250 thousand parameters.
+Although impressive there is nothing innovative here, imitation learning has been done by many people See architecture below, it contains 250 thousand parameters.
 I also tested quantization.

 ![Dave 2 Net](Pictures/Dave_2.png)
 2. Using semantic segmentation to detect the road/path and then steer the car accordingly, trying to keep the centerline of the vehicle aligned with the horizon.

-The raw pictures were resized to match the netwowrk and augmented with cropping, rotation and gaussian filters.
+The raw pictures were resized to match the netwowrk and augmented randomly with cropping, rotation and gaussian filters.

 3 different models were tested for the segmentation approach (see below).
 Although there are plenty to explore (ie: https://awesomeopensource.com/project/mrgloom/awesome-semantic-segmentation), I ended up tweaking existing architectures to adjust the number of paramenters to bring down latency.